psycopg/psycopg2/doc/src/connection.rst

     .. attribute:: closed

-        Read-only attribute reporting whether the database connection is open (0) or closed (1).
+        Read-only integer attribute: 0 if the connection is open, nonzero if it is closed or broken.

     .. method:: cancel